petros-d/docs/cloud/deploy-code.md

 ## Overview

 Astronomer Cloud makes it easy for your team to test Airflow DAGs locally and push them to a Deployment in a Production or Development environment.
-The following diagram shows how your Astronomer project can be packaged and deployed to Astronomer Cloud via the Astronomer CLI.
+The following diagram shows how your Astronomer project can be packaged and deployed to Astronomer Cloud via the Astronomer Cloud CLI.

 :::info